TechEvolvace/buttons-function-testing/README.md

 * Used the parseInt to first convert the extracted value from the input areas into a number
 * Used the isNaN to check if the input is a number or not
 * Findings:
-    * the addEventListener function behaves similar to adding the onclick property to a specific element, which is the button for Experiment 2
+    * The addEventListener function behaves similar to adding the onclick property to a specific element, which is the button for Experiment 2
     * Despite not using the explicit HTML button element, the addEventListener function was able to make the div element act like a button that when clicked upon will run the function needed for Experiment 2!
     * The type="number" explicitly prohibits the user from entering any non-number characters here!
     * The parseInt helps convert the string value of the number entered from the .value command to an integer!